Block Persister Service Reference Documentation

 - Persist block data to storage

-- Sleep if no blocks available or on error
+SetBlockPersistedAt - Sleep if no blocks available or on error

-Subtree Processing Flow
+Subtree Processing Flow (Two-Phase)

-- Retrieve subtree data from store
+- Retrieve subtree structure from subtree store

 Health Checks